 To download the kubeconfig, navigate to Clusters and select the correct cluster.
 On the top right you can find a download button circled with red box:

 After clicking on the button, a download kubeconfig dialog will be opened.
-You can choose the Kubeconfig authentication method — either KKP API or OIDC-kubelogin.
+You can choose the Kubeconfig OIDC authentication method — either KKP API or OIDC-kubelogin.

-The OIDC-kubelogin plugin starts a local server on port 8000 or 18000 by default.
+As the OIDC-kubelogin plugin starts a local server on port 8000 or 18000 by default.
 To use the OIDC-kubelogin option, you need to register the following redirect URIs with your OIDC provider:

 http://localhost:8000